 - After 24 hours, remove duck and pat dry with paper towels (both skin and inside cavity).
 Let sit out for 30 minutes to come to room temperature.

-- Roast the duck: Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.
 In a small bowl, mix 2 tablespoons of the brown sugar, 1 tablespoon of the salt, ground black pepper, and soy sauce.
 Rub skin and inside cavity of duck with mixture.
 Place duck breast-side up in a 9×13-inch baking dish.
 Roast for 2 hours.
 Cover with aluminum foil and roast for an additional 1 hour and 30 minutes.
 You’ll know the duck is done when you pull on the back leg and it starts to come loose.

 - Let duck rest, still wrapped in foil, for 10 minutes.
 Remove duck from pan and transfer fat and jus from roasting pan into a bowl.
 Skim fat and reserve jus.
 Slice duck, spoon jus over meat, and serve.